 Azerbaijani Musical Instruments

-Ghaval: Ghaval also spelled as gaval is an Azerbaijani frame drum and is usually performed by the mugam vocalist (khananda) during the performance of Azerbaijani mugam music.
-Recently some musicians perform ghaval solo during Azerbaijani music concerts.
+Ghaval: The "ghaval قاوال", also spelled as gaval, is an Azerbaijani frame drum and is usually performed by the mugam vocalist (khananda) during the performance of Azerbaijani mugam music.
+Recently some musicians perform ghaval solos during Azerbaijani music concerts.
 Azerbaijani ghaval is also known as daf.
 For more see Ghaval The Azerbaijani Frame Drum and Daf Dayereh Frame Drums.

 Tutak: The "tutak توتک", spelled in the Azerbaijani Latin alphabet as "tütək" is an Azerbaijani reed used normally in Azerbaijani folk music.
 Its Armenian version is called duduk.

 Zurna: The "zurna زورنا" is an Azerbaijani oboe and is usually performed in Azerbaijani wedding ceremonies (the "toylar").
 It is normally accompanied by davul and since its sound is very loud, normally it is performed outdoors.
 Its Persian version is called "sorna سُرنا".
 Note that the word sorna is an abbreviation of the word "surnay سورنای" and the word surnay is a combination of the two Persian words "sur سور" and "nay نای" meaning "festival" and "reed", respectively.